 The wider BBC News Labs group gathered* at The Bricklayers Arms in Shoreditch to discuss 2013, new ideas, and plans for 2014**.
 What does this mean?
 What is the benefit?
 After a very busy 6 months, this is an ideal time to hold a retrospective, and think about how to improve things for 2014.
 The … Continue reading BBC News Labs – Christmas Season Asynchronous Workshop

 BBC News Labs visited FT today, to discuss collaboration opportunities, following the #newsHACK.
-There looks to be some great opportunities here in the Linked Data areas – watch this space.

 On 25th – 27th October 2013, Jeremy Tarling, Ant Miller and I visited MozFest.
 We demonstrated Storyline Ivy – a prototype from #newsHACK The News Juicer & News Labs APIs demo And generally talked about BBC News Labs